ruy-francisco/java-sortAlgorithms/README.md

-Branch for trainig sort algorithms
+Branch for training sort algorithms